 Figure 1: The SDF of a neuron’s response to a vertical bar moving bidirectionally.
 The maximum response in each direction is highlighted with red circles.

 When shown gratings, neurons respond differently.
 A neuron, based on whether it demonstrates linear summation over its receptive field or not, responds differently to a grating.
-For example, linear cells give a response modulated to the temporal frequency of a grating (see Figure 2a; TF= 4Hz).
+For example, ‘linear’ cells give a response modulated to the temporal frequency of a grating (see Figure 2a; TF= 4Hz).
 A Fast Fourier Transform of the SDF is taken (Figure 2b) and the peaks observed indicate that the respective frequencies have a high magnitude in the original signal.
 In this case, the FFT has two distinct peaks (red circles), the first one is at 0 Hz and the second one at 4Hz.
 The peak at 0 Hz is the F0 component of the response and is equal to the average of the signal in figure 2a.
 The second peak is the F1 component and gives the fundamental frequency of the neuron’s modulated response (4 Hz).
-Non-linear cells don’t show a modulated response to gratings and as a result, the only distinct peak in the FFT corresponds to the F0 component (0 Hz).
+‘Non-linear’ cells don’t show a modulated response to gratings, especially for higher spatial frequency gratings and as a result, the only distinct peak in the FFT corresponds to the F0 component (0 Hz).